 Let’s take a look at what happens when you choose the Full Text vs Summary option.

 If you select For Each Article In A Feed Show > Full Text …

-(For Each Article In A Feed Show > Full Text option selected)
+(For Each Article In A Feed Show > Full Text selected)

 This is what your feeds are going to look like when viewed with a feedreader service …

-(Feedreader shows full post text from your RSS feed.)
+(Feedreader displays full post text from your RSS feed.)